Zetaphor/stable-diffusion-webui-embedding-editor/README.md

 I have included functionality that allows you to build a pickle containing an index of all of the weights for all tokens in the Stable Diffusion vocabulary.

+Additionally there is added functionality to create a pickle containing the associated SD vocabulary tokens for every possible value for every range value.
+This takes approximately 8 hours to precompute.
+I will upload a hosted link to the precomputed pickle once my copy is finished.

 Using this data the intention is to update the interface so that an understandable token can be associated with the current and neighboring values of each weight slider.

 ### Original README